-The market for renting plant and machinery has always been complex.
+The market for renting heavy equipment and machinery has always been complex.
 But never quite so complex as it is today.
 Today’s multi-location companies are also multi-lingual, multi-currency and work across multiple time zones too.

-With the growing sophistication of machinery and the increasing reluctance of contractors to have large specialist equipment with limited exposure on their asset registers, there’s little doubt that rental has great potential.
-But growing competition means that in many regions, hire rates have become stagnant.
-So how can companies profit from growing demand, without falling prey to the pitfalls?
+With the demand for more, better, now – and for less money – there’s little doubt that the rental market has great potential.
+But how can companies profit from growing demand, without falling prey to the pitfalls?

-These are also making it difficult – if not impossible – for rental businesses to gain an overarching view of worldwide availability and to generally manage their order lifecycle, from the initial inquiry by a prospect to sending out invoices and collecting money in a consistent and efficient manner.
-So increasingly, rental companies are finding ways to bring together their six, seven and in some cases even more systems to provide an integrated reliable, current and easy to access information hub, using industry-standard solutions such as Microsoft Dynamics AX, tailored to their own individual processes and workflow.
+These disjointed systems are also making it difficult – if not impossible – for rental businesses to gain an overarching view of worldwide availability and to generally manage their order lifecycle, from the initial inquiry by a prospect to sending out invoices and collecting money in a consistent and efficient manner.
+So increasingly, rental companies are finding ways to bring together multiple systems to provide an integrated reliable, current and easy to access information hub that is tailored to their own individual processes and workflow.

 Take the system we have recently implemented for Ashtead Technology, a leading international equipment rental company.
-Working across different time zones meant that there was always a lapse of intelligence and insight on utilisation and, indeed, the current state of the business.
-Now all the data across all their geographies is reflected in coordinated universal time (UTC) so whether a hire begins at 3am UTC in Singapore or 10am in Brazil, users view this consistently from every location.
+Working across different time zones meant that there was always a lapse of intelligence and insight on utilization.
+It was impossible to understand the current state of the business.
+Now all the data across all their geographies is reflected in coordinated universal time (UTC), so whether a hire begins at 3 AM UTC in Singapore or 10 AM in Brazil, users view this consistently from every location.

-In other words, regardless where they are working from, the business processes are identical.
-Documents such as invoices are all in the appropriate languages and currencies, but fundamentally they are consistent and standard.
+Now, regardless where they are working from, the business processes are identical.
+Documents such as invoices are now in the appropriate languages and currencies and are consistent and standard.

 New enterprise systems also make it easy for rental firms to introduce an element of CRM to keep track of prospects – and to price and quote to potential and existing customers.
 Because an order may be made up of many different components – particularly for those companies dealing in low-cost, high volume goods – it may go through many iterations before everything on it is ordered and delivered.
 Automating processes can dramatically cut the time taken to do this, as well as increase accuracy.

-In my view, the rental industry has an extremely bright future; just look at how servitisation and subscriptions are taking over beyond the world of plant and heavy industry.
+In our view, the rental industry has an extremely bright future.
 However, promising prospects usually lead to increased competition.
-Only those willing to optimise their use of technology will be able to cut through the complexity to maintain and grow their profitability.
+Only those willing to optimize their use of technology will be able to cut through the complexity to maintain and grow their profitability.